robfatland/nexus/bash/index.md

 `bash index.md`: will point to terminal, tunnel sub-pages and other topics

-# `bash` tactics
+# `bash` tactics for bootstrapping a cloud data science VM

-This region of `nexus` is focused on configuring and operating a cloud Virtual Machine for use in some form of data science.
-There are presumed precursor steps: Secure a VM, download a keypair file `CloudKeyPair.pem` and change its file permissions to `0400`.
-Log in to a `bash` terminal on this VM.
-That's the main substance of the precursor steps before jumping into the bootstrapping process outlined below.
+This page of `nexus` focuses on configuring and operating a cloud data science Virtual Machine (VM).
+There are presumed some precursory steps: Secure a VM, download a keypair file `CloudKeyPair.pem`, change its file permissions to `0400`, get some coffee, log in to a `bash` terminal on the VM.
+That's the main substance of the precursor steps.

-Sub-pages of this page go into sub-topic details: `conda` environments, `git`, `ssh` tunnels, terminal configuration.
+Then jump into the bootstrapping process outlined below.

+Related sub-topic links:

+- `conda` environments
+- `git`
+- `ssh` tunnels
+- terminal configuration

 ## Bootstrapping an Ubuntu VM to run jupyter with a GitHub repo: Via ssh tunnel